-Each response agency should have a full understanding of their capabilities and insure that proper equipped and trained personnel be dispatched to CBRNE incidents.
-This may be accomplished through mutual-aid, private industries, and/or other agencies.
+Each response agency should have a complete understanding of its capabilities and ensure that adequately equipped and trained personnel be dispatched to CBRNE incidents.
+This may be accomplished through mutual aid, private industries, and/or other agencies.

-The implementation of this plan will result in quicker, safer and more efficient response to any type of incident and provide greater protection to the public that we serve.
+The implementation of this plan will result in a more efficient, expedited, and safer response to any incident and provide greater protection to the public that we serve.

-Facility Identification & Characteristics
+Facility Identification and Characteristics